curry

 Execution:

-1. seasoning & curry powder.
+1. seasonings & curry powder.

-• curry powder & fish seasoning: Toast the whole spices until aromatic and you begin to notice wisps of smoke, grind the spices and combine with the rest of the powders.
+• Curry powder & fish seasoning: Toast the whole spices until aromatic and you begin to notice wisps of smoke, grind the spices and combine with the rest of the powders.

 2. marinate the fish.

-3. make the curry:
+3. make the curry.

 suggested: